everyday-as/gmodstore-csharp-sdk/docs/AddonPurchasesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)
 <a name="updateaddonpurchase"></a>
 # **UpdateAddonPurchase**
-> InlineResponse2011 UpdateAddonPurchase (AddonPurchaseUpdateBody body, long? addonId, string userId, List<string> with = null)
+> AddonPurchaseResponse UpdateAddonPurchase (UpdateAddonPurchase body, long? addonId, string userId, List<string> with = null)

 Update a purchase for an addon